Kevinnewanjala/WEEK-02-CODE-CHALLENGE/README.md

 This Javascript function accepts two numbers as input the generates an array between them.

-For example, if the two numbers are 4 and 9, the program runs then gives [4,5,6,7,8,9] as  oouput.
+For example, if the two numbers are 4 and 9, the program runs then gives [4,5,6,7,8,9] as  output.

 Similarly, if a user inputs -3 and 9 as the two numbers, the program gives [-3,-2,-1,0,1,2,3,4,5,6,7,8,9] as output.